mckunkel/clas12docs/OfflineSoftware/source/calibration/monitoringPlugins.rst

 Monitoring and Calibration Software
 ***********************************

 Calibration and Monitoring software for CLAS12 can be implemented as plugins.
-The pluings can be loaded by automated GUI which includes a detector view and and has a callback to user plotting routine for diplaying plots for various parts of the detector.
+The plugins can be loaded by automated GUI which includes a detector view and and has a callback to user plotting routine for displaying plots for various parts of the detector.

 Monitoring Class
 ================